astroport-fi/astroport-core/README.md

 ## Branches

-We use [main](https://github.com/astroport-fi/astroport-core/tree/main) branch for new feature development and [release](https://github.com/astroport-fi/astroport-core/tree/release) one for collecting features which are ready for deployment.
+We use [main](https://github.com/astroport-fi/astroport-core/tree/main) branch for new feature development and [release](https://github.com/astroport-fi/astroport-core/tree/release) one for collecting features that are ready for deployment.
 You can find the version and commit for actually deployed contracts [here](https://github.com/astroport-fi/astroport-changelog).

 ## Docs